Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 3. **Test Data:** Test data MUST NOT contain confidential or personal (PII) data references.

-4. **Unrestricted Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g., a web application firewall).
+4. **Unaffected Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g., a web application firewall).

-## 2. Defect Tracking
+## 2. Defect Handling

 1. **Tracking Security Defects:** Security defects MUST be tracked in a defect tracking system and provide relevant meta-information (e.g., criticality rating, CVSS score, etc.).

 2. **Regular Review of Open Defects:** Open security defects SHOULD be regularly checked for relevance and possible quick wins.

-3. **High risk class Security Risks:** For applications with an *risk class >= [HIGH]*, security risks MUST also be tracked in a defect tracking system.
+3. **Defect Remediation:** Defects identified during the development process MUST be handled according to requirements in A.2 Secure Development Process.
+Defects identified in production systems MUST be managed according to requirements in A.5 Secure Operation.

 ## 3. Automated Security Testing